American Journal of Community Psychology

 The American Journal of Community Psychology (AJCP) is a quarterly peer-reviewed academic journal covering community psychology.
-It was established in 1973 by Dr. Charles D. Spielberger, with notable previous editors including, Dr. Julian Rappaport, Edison Trickett (1993-1999), Bill Davidson (1999-2010), and Jacob Tebes (2010-2018).
+It was established in 1973 by Dr. Charles D. Spielberger, with notable previous editors including, Drs.
+Julian Rappaport, Edison Trickett (1993-1999), Bill Davidson (1999-2010), Jacob Tebes (2010-2018) and Nicole E. Allen (2018-2024), the first woman to hold the position.
 AJCP is currently published by Wiley (publisher).
-The current editor-in-chief as of 2018 iss Dr. Nicole E. Allen (University of Illinois at Urbana-Champaign).
-Dr. Nicole Allen was the first woman to hold this position.
-In 2020, the journal had a two-year impact factor of 3.55.
+The current editor-in-chief as of 2024 is esteemed scholar Dr. Emilie Smith (Michigan State University).
+Dr. Smith is the first BIPOC scholar to hold this position.
+In 2023, the journal had a two-year impact factor of 3.4 and a five-year impact factor of 4.2.
 According to Clarivate's journal impact factor report, AJCP is consistently ranked as a top journal in the categories of Psychology, Multidisciplinary, Public, Environmental & Occupational Health, and Social Work.

 In addition to publishing original research, the journal publishes empirical reviews, policy statements, editorials and first-person accounts.

-The journal is the official publication of the Society for Community Research and Action, division 27 of the American Psychological Association.
+The journal is the official publication of the Society for Community Research and Action, Division 27 of the American Psychological Association.